 The bride, groom and witness must each bring two forms of identification (they must be government issued id, such as driver’s license, passport, visa, birth certificate, social security, one must be photo id) If the bride or groom were married before they must bring either an annulment order,death certificate or a copy of their divorce decree.

 There is a 72 hour waiting period required between application and issuance, only one party is needed to pick up the license.
 Once the license is issued,it is valid for 30 days.
 It is recommended that you make application two weeks prior to the wedding date.

 Once you receive the four part license (one pink, one blue and two white carbon sheets) you will need to give it to the officiate who will be performing the ceremony.
 After the ceremony, the officiate and any two witnesses (over age 18) must sign the license.
 You will then be given the pink copy (keep this one with you, as it is the only proof of marriage until after the license is filed) The officiate will keep the blue copy and must file the license in the municipality where the ceremony was performed with five days of the wedding.
 Once the license has been filed by the officiate the bride or groom can apply for a “Request for Marriage Certificate”.
 This can be obtained from the state government in Trenton or from the registrar of the municipality in which you were wed.

-In our 8th year, the Southern Ocean County Chamber of Commerce collaborates with wedding industry media, professionals and venues to bring destination weddings to the LBI Region.
+The Southern Ocean County Chamber of Commerce collaborates with wedding industry media, professionals and venues to bring destination weddings to the LBI Region.
 Brides and their entourages register to attend a free all day self-guided tour that allows them to learn about wedding options and services directly when touring.

 All Southern Ocean County Chamber members in good standing are invited to participate in this annual event.